Crazy-Ivan/Dashboard-widget-foosball/README.md

 ## Requirements

++ Installed Dashboard app.
-Installed Dashboard app.
++ Installed foosballProxy module in Dashboard app.
-Installed foosballProxy module in Dashboard app Installed foosballTableApp in your foosball table.
++ Installed foosballTableApp in your foosball table.

 ## How to install